This page is a reference for Alchitry Constraints V2.

 The pins broken out on the connectors are named by the bank letter followed by the pin number.
 For example, pin 2 on bank A is A2.

-The V2 boards have two banks on top, A and B. The Pt has two more on the bottom, C and D.
+The V2 boards have two banks on top, A and B. The Pt has two more on the bottom.
+They're also called A and B but distinguished via the

 The V1 boards have four banks, A, B, C, and D on top.

-Check the schmatic for the Cu V1, Au V1, Cu V2 or Au V2 for what pins are populated on the connectors.
+Check the schematic for the Cu V1, Au V1, Cu V2 or Au V2 for what pins are populated on the connectors.

 In addition to the pins on the connectors, there are some special internal pin names.